TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-30-how-to-release-php-81-and-72-package-in-the-same-repository.md

 ```

-The PHP 7.2 version is exactly the same, except it requires all the other PHP versions bellow:
+The PHP 7.2 version is precisely the same, except it requires all the other PHP versions below:

 ```json
 {